 - Lacks good wear resistance.

-ABS (or ASA).
-Often it is said that these filaments are stronger or “tougher” then PLA+.
+ABS (or ASA): Often it is said that these filaments are stronger or “tougher” then PLA+.
 This is untrue.
-Very untrue.
 ABS has poor tensile strength and decent impact resistance.
 Layer adhesion tends to be poor without a heated chamber.
 ABS does have good temperature resistance, and that can make it a good option for some parts.
-I tend to use Nylons or Polycarbonates instead.
-However, ABS has potential because of its low cost.
-ABS is also harder to print with and is prone to warping.
-I do not recommend it, but think it is worth experimenting with.
+For low stress long term parts ABS is probably one of the best options, as it does not suffer from creep or stress cracking.
+However, due to it’s low strength, it is not recommended for weapons components.

 Pros: